chenemii/par-ity-project/README.md

 - YOLOv8 for object detection
 - MediaPipe for pose estimation
 - OpenCV for video processing
-- OpenAI GPT-4 for swing analysis
+- OpenAI GPT-4/3.5 or Ollama for swing analysis
 - Streamlit for the web interface

 ## Directory Structure